 regulated b/c interstate commerce aspect ends; court acknowledges greater

-movement of goods, but also end point to stream of commerce
+movement of goods, but also end point to stream of commerce.

 Congress only has powers over intrastate commerce that have ‘direct effect’ on